 All the while, continue to develop your employability and career management skills and take control of your future: participate in professional/transferable skills training; grow your professional and support networks; develop your resilience and prepare for the change

-- How do I find/create the job I want?
+How do I find/create vacancies for the job I want?

-- How do I get offered the job/investment money?
+How do I get offered the job support?

-- Is this actually going to be the job I want?
+Is it going to be the job I want?

-the toolkit is a suite of exercises and resources (being developed and published in the Doctoral College Common Room for you to undertake at your own pace to help you explore and answer these questions
+the toolkit is a suite of exercises and resources for you to undertake at your own pace to help you explore and answer these questions.
+Access the toolkit in the Doctoral College Common Room on SurreyLearn.